MicrosoftDocs/win32/desktop-src/SecMgmt/using-password-filters.md

 ---
-Description: The follow topic provides information about using password filters. ms.assetid: a3a260b3-a9e7-4812-a50a-f352e5be1a69
+description: The follow topic provides information about using password filters. ms.assetid: a3a260b3-a9e7-4812-a50a-f352e5be1a69
 title: Using Password Filters
 ms.topic: article